 Research possible houses, book the house, research train options, book time off work, invite friends and family etc.

 If a big enough house isn’t available on the right dates you can change the tactics by taking over a small hotel, changing the dates or the number of guests.
-If affordable train tickets aren’t available you could compare it with the cost of flying etc.
+If affordable train tickets aren’t available you could compare it with the cost of flying or renting a coach etc.

 Your tactics should always be as flexible as possible.
 If one doesn’t work then stop and try something else.
 If you’re prevented from doing one, then do another.
 A single tactic shouldn’t be a failure point in your strategy.